Generic top-level domain: New gTLD launches

 On July 10, 2014 the 330th gTLD was delegated.

 On November 9, 2014, the 400th gTLD was delegated in the root.

 As of 3 May 2015, the number of new gTLDs available is 605.

 The most popular gTLD has been .guru, launched in February 2014 and reached 50,000 domains in April 2014, briefly surpassed by .club between June 2 and June 9, 2014, with around 55,000 domains; .club was then surpassed by .xyz, which had more than 300,000 domains after one and a half months of existence.
 The growth of .xyz has been concentrated on one registrar due to a promotion they ran.
-Recently, SBI bank has started using gTLD as "Bank.SBI" on February 20, 2017.

 Criticism

 Following the vote to expand gTLDs, many trade associations and large companies, led by the Association of National Advertisers, formed the Coalition for Responsible Internet Domain Oversight.
 The coalition opposes the expansion of gTLDs, citing "its deeply flawed justification, excessive cost and harm to brand owners."
 In a statement to the US Congress on December 9, 2011, National Restaurant Association vice president Scott DeFife stated, "Even beyond the financial toll the gTLD program will exact on millions of U.S. businesses, the Association believes that ICANN's program will confuse consumers by spreading Internet searches across hundreds or even thousands of new top-level domains."

 Another opponent is Esther Dyson, the founding chairwoman of ICANN, who wrote that the expansion "will create jobs [for lawyers, marketers and others] but little extra value."